SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

         the ruleset will be applied to your master/main branch.
 As shown in the image below, two rules may be particularly beneficial when you later start working with other people:

         * The first rule to consider is *Require a pull request before merging*.
-As the name suggests this rule requires that changes that are to be merged into the main branch must be done through a pull request.
+As the name suggests, this rule requires that changes that are to be merged into the main branch must be done through a pull request.
 This is a good practice as it allows for code review and testing before the code is merged into the main branch.
             Additionally, this opens the option to specify that the code must be reviewed (or at least approved) by